 I’ve researched your options, below, with details on each so that you can find the best fit for your friends and family.

 If you’re considering dining with characters, read through this post and let me know what questions you have.

 In this article

-- There are five options for character dining at DLR.
-Three are within the resort hotels, one is at Disneyland and one is at California Adventure.
+- There are five options for character dining at the Disneyland Resort.
+Three are within the resort hotels and one is at Disneyland.

-- Theme park tickets are required to enjoy a dining option at the parks.
+- Theme park tickets are required to enjoy a dining option inside the park.

 - A hotel room stay is not required to enjoy a character meal at one of the DLR hotel restaurants.